In today’s interview I get to speak with 16 world records-holding professional street basketball player, Tom “Conman” Connor.

-In today’s interview, 16 world records-holding professional street basketball player, Tom “Conman” Connor, explains his comeback story from a debilitating viral meningitis infection largely thanks to traditional Chinese acupuncture.
+We talk about his comeback story from a debilitating viral meningitis infection largely thanks to traditional Chinese acupuncture.

 Viral meningitis left him feeling so exhausted that he could barely function long enough in a day for regular life chores without debilitating fatigue episode striking at random.

-Today, Tom explains how his frustration with the slow recovery process and the impact on his career, led him to seek alternative solutions.
+Tom explains how his frustration with the slow recovery process and the impact on his career, led him to seek alternative solutions.

 Hopefully his story will inspire others who are struggling with similar experiences not to give up on finding something that works.

 Special thanks to Tom for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links